armadilloUQAM/ComponentGrapher/README.md

 ## Dependencies

-ComponentGrapher depends on the following library:
+ComponentGrapher depends on the following libraries:

 ##### [SSJ](https://github.com/umontreal-simul/ssj)
 The SSJ library is used for BitVector calculations and for computing random uniform distribution.